Questions and Answers about Patient Enrollment in Health Insurance Marketplaces

 3. My patients are very low-income.
 Will they be able to find coverage?

-The ACA mandated that all states expand Medicaid coverage to all individuals with incomes up to about $15,800 (in 2013 dollars).
+The ACA mandated that all states expand Medicaid coverage to all individuals with incomes up to 138% of the federal poverty level or about $16,242 of 1 person or $33,465 for a family of 4 in 2015 dollars.
 However, the Supreme Courtís struck down this provision but gave states the option to expand.
-As of February 2014, 26 states and the District of Columbia are expanding their Medicaid programs and 25 states are not expanding.
-This means that in states that have not expanded Medicaid, the poorest residents (those with incomes up to about $11,500) will have no other way to get coverage, resulting in poorer health outcomes for them, more uncompensated care for the hospitals and physicians who take care of them, more cost-shifting for us, and ultimately, higher cost to the state.
+As of October 2015, 30 states and the District of Columbia are expanding their Medicaid programs and 20 states are not expanding at this time.
+This means that in states that have not expanded Medicaid, the poorest residents (those with incomes up to about $11,770) will have no other way to get coverage, resulting in poorer health outcomes for them, more uncompensated care for the hospitals and physicians who take care of them, more cost-shifting for us, and ultimately, higher cost to the state.
 Medicaid-eligible individuals in non-expansion states will not be subject to the individual mandate penalty.

 ACP strongly supports the Medicaid expansion.
 If your state has decided against expansion or remains undecided, contact your ACP state chapter and become involved in ACPís Medicaid expansion advocacy campaign.
 If your state has decided to expand, your patients can sign up for coverage through their stateís marketplace or traditional channels such as your stateís department of social services.